PrefectHQ/prefect/docs/index.md

 <span style="margin-top: 0; margin-bottom: 0;">![Prefect 2 logo](./img/logos/prefect-2-logo-dark.png)</span>

-!!! help "Looking for Prefect 1.0 Core and Server?"
+!!! help "Looking for Prefect 1 Core and Server?"
     Prefect 2 is now available for general use.
-See our [Migration Guide](/migration-guide/) to move your flows from Prefect 1 Prefect 2.
+See our [Migration Guide](/migration-guide/) to move your flows from Prefect 1 to Prefect 2.

     If you're looking for the [Prefect 1 Core and Server documentation](http://docs-v1.prefect.io/), they're available at [http://docs-v1.prefect.io/](http://docs-v1.prefect.io/).